beyondest/lessons/IDE/Blender.md

 - Duplicate a object which has a geometry node will link the geometry node to the duplicated object.
 - Click the number next to the shield icon in  modifier -> geometry node will disable the link between geometry nodes.
 - `Ctrl + Right Click Drag`: cut the link between different geometry nodes.
+- `Ctrl + X`: delete the selected node with the link remained.

 # Texture

+## Align the real world size before doing anything after import a texture, this is very important.
+e.g. the texture downloaded is 2.5mx2.5m brick wall texture
+- create a plane, default 2mx2m, duplicate to make a 8mx4m wall
+- link image texture to the plane
+- select all the vertices of the plane, and press `U` , select `Smart UV Project`
+- in uv editor, notice the right direction corresponding between the plane and the texture, by clicking `UV sync selection`
+- notice that the edit square in uv editor view represents the 2m x 2m in blender scene, but the brick texture is 2.5mx2.5m, so we need to scale the edit square to 0.8, so as to align the real world size.

+e.g. still, the texture downloaded is 2.5mx2.5m brick wall texture
+- create a plane, resize to 8mx4m
+- link image texture to the plane
+- 8/2.5 = 3.2, 4/2.5 = 1.6, so we need to scale the edit square to 3.2 in x, 1.6 in y

+now the 2 planes made prior will align the real world size

 ## Tricks
 - `Ctrl + Shift + T while clicking on BSDF node` : The best way to import textures quickly, after enabled blender add-on node wrangler.

+# Material

+## Subsurface Scattering && Make shadow softer
+Go to `Material -> Surface -> Subsurface`, change weight to 1 to enable, and set Radius below (corresponding to R,G,B) to 1, and set Scale (change the effect of the subsurface) to 0.05.
+Then shadows will become softer, and you can drag weight to 0 to see the difference.

+# Camera

+- **Camera View Zone** : press `numpad 0` to enter camera view, and then press `home` to center the yellow view zone, and use middle mouse to adjust the zone size.

+# Lighting

+- **Use black wall to control room light intensity** : Create a black wall on which the light cast on, and adjust the black value to control the light intensity.

+# Rendering

+- **Face Orientation**: click on `face orientation` and check if there are any red faces in your render sence, if there are, you need to select them in edit mode, and click on `Inside`

+## Steps before rendering
+- **Check the render settings**
+- **Check the face orientation**
+- **Check the lighting**
+- **Check the objects position, is there any overlapping or weird objects?**
+- **Check the objects that should not be rendered in the scene, and click off camera button in the collection menu**
+- **Check the camera view**